Taste the real Alphono Mango SHOP NOW

 Amrapali aam is a variety grown in India, particularly in the northern states of Uttar Pradesh and Bihar.

-The Amrapali mangoes are mid-sized to small and tend to have thick green skin on the outside, which will not give you the idea that it is fully ripe.
+The Amrapali mangoes are mid-sized to small and tend to have thick green skin on the outside, which does not give the impression that they are fully ripe.

-It is known for its sweet, aromatic flavor and juicy flesh, a dwarf tree variety.
+It is known for its sweet, aromatic flavour and juicy flesh, a dwarf tree variety.

 Season of the Totapuri: They are available from May to July in India.